-- While we agree that the benefit system is not fit for purpose and long overdue for reform and there are some positive measures within the Green Paper, we are concerned that the plans the Government has set out will have a significant and negative impact on unpaid carers, disabled people and their families, if implemented in full. - There are several key potential impacts that we are particularly concerned about: - Higher eligibility requirements for Personal Independence Payments (PIP) will mean 150,000 carers lose their entitlement to Carer's Allowance (CA) and Carer Element in Universal Credit by 2029/30 as PIP is a gateway for accessing carer benefits. - Government spending on financial support for carers will be reduced by £500m by 2029/30 because of the above changes. - Tightening eligibility to essential disability benefits, including PIP and changes to UC for new claimants, will severely impact households with unpaid carers and disabled people who are already struggling financially.
-Our analysis shows that families which lose eligibility to PIP and Carer's Allowance will stand to lose over £8,000 a year.

-- Many carers have health conditions or disabilities themselves and are relying on PIP and CA for the extra costs of disability and caring to make ends meet.
-They could lose access to both benefits. - Carers UK believes that there is also much more that can be done to prevent unpaid carers' poor health and from leaving the labour market.
+- While we agree that the benefit system is not fit for purpose and long overdue for reform and there are some positive measures within the paper, we are concerned that the plans the Government has set out in its Green Paper could have a significant and negative impact on unpaid carers, disabled people and their families, if implemented in full. - There are several key potential impacts: - Higher eligibility requirements for Personal Independence Payments (PIP) could mean carers lose their entitlement to Carer's Allowance (CA) as PIP is a gateway benefit for CA. - Overall impacts to unpaid carer household incomes where benefits are reduced. - o Impacts for carers with disabilities and their own health conditions. - Carers UK believes that there is also much more that can be done to prevent unpaid carers' poor health and from leaving the labour market.
 Carer-friendly employers have a huge role to play in ensuring that unpaid carers are able to stay in work.